borjaalvarezvoces/borjaalvarezvoces/README.md

 ## Hi, I’m Borja Álvarez Voces!! 👋

 <p> Graduated as Computer engineer from the Universidad of Vigo, I´m a very outgoing and sociable person with good actitudes as teamworker.
-Experienced on several programming languages, I´m always looking fordward to learn something new and challenge myself in order to enchance my knowledge</p>
+Experienced on several programming languages, I´m always looking forward to learn something new and challenge myself in order to enchance my knowledge</p>

 ### A little more about me